njsgaynor/ISWS_MWRDGC_WSRR/README.md

     -description:
     -depends on: Element_class, Property_class, datetime.datetime,
     calendar
-    -__init__: instantiates new Element item with category "Table" and Properties for DSS file where
+    -__init__: instantiates new Element item with category "Table";
+    Properties for DSS file that contains the storage-outflow table and the path to the table within the DSS file.
+	-newPdata(soname, pdatasink, dssfile) [classmethod]: instantiates
+	new Pdata; creates and adds all Properties for new entry in *.pdata file.
+Writes instance to *.pdata file.